 Location, location, location.
-You hear it all of the time, but many fail to realize just how true and important the phrase is.
+You hear it all of the time, but many fail to realize just how true and vital the phrase is.
 Indeed, it is very applicable to the vacation rental industry: for buyers, suppliers, cleaners, etc. to know how expensive their market is.
-Although market values usually determine prices naturally, it is important to know where the demand for short-term rentals is.
+Although market values usually determine prices naturally, it is important to understand where the demand for short-term rentals is.
 All parties benefit by having a greater understanding of this:

 - Property owners/managers: know what kind of offers and prices to list your property